 - Mustard (optional)

 - cooking rack

 - In a pot, pour in water.
 Season it with salt and pepper.
 Add the pisngi ng baboy.
 Cook until tender.

 - Allow it to cool down before slicing it.
 Set aside.

-- Prepare the breading mixture.
-In a bowl, combine the flour, egg, and breadcrumbs.
+- In a third bowl, add the egg and beat in 1 tablespoon of water.
 Season with salt and pepper.
-Mix.
+Set aside.